-Parameter FY 2023-24 (Current Financial Year) FY 2022-23 (Previous Financial Year) (Total energy consumption/ revenue from operations) (MJ/ ₹) 0.3342248 0.2633800 Energy intensity per rupee of turnover adjusted for Purchasing Power Parity (PPP) (Total energy consumed / Revenue from operations adjusted for PPP) (MJ/ ₹ adjusted for PPP) 7.486635 5.839135 Energy intensity in terms of physical output - - Energy intensity (optional) - the relevant metric may be selected by the entity Not Estimated Not Estimated

-Note: Indicate if any independent assessment/ evaluation/assurance has been carried out by an external agency?
-(Y/N) If yes, name of the external agency

-Yes, the Environment Audit is conducted as required by PCB.
-Environment Audit was conducted by M/s.
-Darshan University at Gujarat plant and M/s.
-Enviro Solutions & Labs at Tamil Nadu plant in FY 23-24.

-2. Does the entity have any sites / facilities identified as designated consumers (DCs) under the Performance, Achieve and Trade (PAT) Scheme of the Government of India?
-(Y/N) If yes, disclose whether targets set under the PAT scheme have been achieved.
-In case targets have not been achieved, provide the remedial action taken, if any.
+Parameter FY 2023-24 (Current Financial Year) FY 2022-23 (Previous Financial Year) (Total energy consumption/ revenue from operations) (MJ/ ₹) 0.3342248 0.2633800 Energy intensity per rupee of turnover adjusted for Purchasing Power Parity (PPP) (Total energy consumed / Revenue from operations adjusted for PPP) (MJ/ ₹ adjusted for PPP) 7.486635 5.839135 Energy intensity in terms of physical output - - Energy intensity (optional) - the relevant metric may be selected by the entity Not Estimated Not Estimated Note: Indicate if any independent assessment/ evaluation/ass /es, name of the external agency surance has been carried out by an external agency?
+(Y/N) If Yes, the Environment Audit is conducted as required by PCB. at Gujarat plant and M/s.
+Enviro Solutions & Labs at Tamil Na cted by M/s.
+Darshan University Does the entity have any sites / facilities identified as designa Trade (PAT) Scheme of the Government of India?
+(Y/N) If ye been achieved.
+In case targets have not been achieved, prov s, disclose whether targets se et under the PAT scheme have